Bitterne: Government

 Bitterne is a ward within the unitary authority of Southampton, returning three councillors to the city council.
 As well as Bitterne itself, the Bitterne ward represents the neighbouring suburb of Thornhill and had a combined population of 13,800 at the 2011 census.
 As of May 2021, the three councillors representing the ward are Terry Streets, Elliot Prior and Matthew Magee (Conservatives).

+Bitterne was formerly a tything and chapelry in the parish of South Stoneham, on 31 December 1894 Bitterne became a separate civil parish, on 1 April 1925 the parish was abolished and merged with Southampton.
+In 1921 the parish had a population of 3882.
+It is now in the unparished area of Southampton.

 Geography

 As with many city suburbs the boundaries of Bitterne itself are not well defined; however the ward (which includes neighbouring Thornhill) comprises an area of 2.47 km2.
 The area is entirely suburban in nature, and located 3.5 km northeast of the Bargate in Southampton City Centre.
 It is atop a raised part eastern shoulder of the lower Itchen valley, with views over much of the city visible from parts of the suburb.
 The road up the valley shoulder from the floodplain was named Lance's Hill after David Lance, who owned Chessel House and encouraged the construction of the Northam Bridge linking Bitterne to central Southampton.
 The road now bypasses the central shopping area and is a dual carriageway, carrying the A3024 road.
 Because the Northam Bridge is the southernmost toll-free bridge into Southampton from the east, traffic on this route can be heavy: in 2014 the annual average daily flow was 25,936 motor vehicles (not including motorcycles), 474 motorcycles and 110 pedal cycles.
 The bypassed section of the road is pedestrianised, forming a popular shopping precinct.